 Child Protection Officers are selected based on a number of considerations, namely:

-- their personal profile within the College, for example, a person who is approachable, who students and staff trust and who is willing and able to respond to issues personally and sensitively
+- and their personal profile within the College, for example, a person who is approachable, who students and staff trust and who is willing and able to respond to issues personally and sensitively.

-The College's Child Protection Officers are your first point of contact for reporting child protection issues within the College.
+The College's Child Protection Officers can be your first point of contact for reporting child protection issues within the College.
 They receive special training that allows them to deal with child protection concerns both sensitively and effectively.

 ‘Child Abuse’ includes: